woink/moodboard-fe/README.md

 # Moodboard Maker

-## Simple intuitive app to design and export an Art Director’s moodboard.
+## Simple intuitive app to design and export an Art Director’s moodboard

 - Utilized Konvajs HTML canvas framework to drop and drag images on a user-created board.
 - AWS S3 by way of actionCable to store user-uploaded images via a Ruby on Rails API backend.
 - Create and name a new board.